Florida Shoulder Dystocia Lawyer

 If your baby’s medical condition was the result of a healthcare professional’s error, a misdiagnosis, or other negligence, an experienced birth injury attorney could help you proceed with a medical misdiagnosis claim against the liable entities.
 A Florida shoulder dystocia lawyer can help you determine whether your child’s injuries were preventable.

-An attorney at Domnick Cunningham & Whalen could handle all the necessary legal proceedings so you can focus on the health and wellbeing of your family.
+An attorney at Domnick Cunningham & Yaffa could handle all the necessary legal proceedings so you can focus on the health and wellbeing of your family.
 Call today to schedule a case consultation.

 An Overview of the Birth Injury Condition